Ryazan Power Station

 The Ryazan Power Station (also called Novomichurinsk Power Station) is the fifth largest power station in Russia, with an installed capacity of 3,130 MW.
 The power station is located in Novomichurinsk of the Ryazan Oblast, Russia.
-Construction began in 1968 with the first unit going online in 1973.
-It mainly fires lignite from Moscow and Kansk-Achinsk coal basins.
+It mainly fires lignite from the Moscow coal basin and the Kansk-Achinsk coal basins.

-The facility also houses one of the tallest chimneys in the world, topping out at 320 m in height and made from concrete.
+The facility houses one of the tallest chimneys in the world, topping out at 320 m in height and made from concrete.
 A second concrete chimney is only slightly lower, and two more chimneys 180 m in height are made from steel.
 Power is generated by four units of 300 MW, two units of 800 MW.

+History

+Construction began in 1968 with the first unit going online in 1973.

-Seventh unit (420 MW) is former GRES-24, situated nearby and joined into Ryazan Power Station in 2008.
+The seventh unit (420 MW) was formerly known as GRES-24.
+It is situated nearby to the Ryazan GRES and joined into it in 2008.
 GRES-24 initially was built as first in the world power plant with magnetohydrodynamic generator, but in 1989 this project was cancelled and the plant was finished using traditional construction.

+On 28 August 2024 the plant was reported to be on fire.